 In 2017 our Patron, Wally Yovich, and his wife Jeanette, donated a six-seater golf cart.
 This cart can be hired to take visitors around the gardens and up to the lake.

 In 2018 Chris Booth, world renowned sculptor from Keri Keri, finished our first living fungi sculpture.
 In the Cascade Dell you will see “Te Wai U O Te Atakura – Vader V”.
-This is the 5th sculpture in a series of sculptures around the world - two in the Netherlands, two in Denmark and our, the first in New Zealand.
+This is the 5th sculpture in a series of worldwide sculptures - two in the Netherlands, two in Denmark, and, the first in New Zealand.

 Also, in 2018 a sculpture by Peter Brammer was unveiled.
 This sculpture commemorated Russell Fransham, an expert plantsman and in appreciation of his friendship to the gardens.
 The sculpture depicts one of Russell's favourite sub-tropical species, the Heliconia.